gillian-guide/gillian-guide.github.io/docs/ru/resources/troubleshooting.md

     Also, check for [GPU driver updates](../../preparation.md/#drivers).

-??? info "Poor in-game performance"
+??? info "Poor in-game performance / Stuttering"
-    - Make sure that [DXVK](../../optimization.md) is installed correctly.
+    - Make sure that [DXVK](../../optimization.md) is installed correctly and with recommended settings (don't use async unless you don't have Fast Linking).
     - Try using [optimal game settings](../../additional-setup.md/#optimal-game-settings).
     - Make sure `Shader Pre-caching` is disabled in the :material-steam: Steam `Settings` - `Downloads` tab if using DXVK.
+    - Try disabling Steam Overlay and/or Steam Input.
     - Make sure you don't have overlays such as Rainmeter running in fullscreen, they can tank your performance greatly.
     - Try lowering the graphics settings, in particular:
         - Shadow Quality
         - Night Shadows
         - View/Detail Distance
+        - Shadow Filter
         - Depth of Field
         - Motion Blur
         - Reflection Quality